Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Can grip pressure affect the cue ball during tip contact?

-Even the bridge hand cannot have any significant effect.
+NV B.96 - Grip and bridge technique and advice (at the 2:32 point in part 2) shows how the bridge hand can also have no significant effect.
 The bridge hand flesh doesn't yield until a transverse elastic wave travels from the tip to the bridge after cue tip impact ... or during, if the bridge is within about 6 inches of the tip (for more info, see shaft endmass and stiffness effects).
 But even if the bridge is close to the tip (which usually isn't the case), it takes time for the fingers to flex and generate force, and it takes time for that force to be "felt" by the tip.
 The CB will be long gone by the time this happens.

 Bottom line: The CB is long gone before any "flesh effects" can be "felt" by the tip.